wp-plugins/3d-model-viewer/readme.txt

 1. The plugin in action

 == Changelog ==

+= 1.4 =
+* OBJ and OBJMTL format supported.
+* Performance tuning: Renders only on demand.

 = 1.3 =
 * width and size can be reltaive to the size of the div around the canvas (which in turn can be set via CSS).